koka-lang/koka/doc/spec/tour.kk.md

 }
 ```

-Koka automatically generates accessor functions for each named parameter.
+&koka; automatically generates accessor functions for each named parameter.
 For
 lists for example, we can access the head of a list as `Cons(1,Nil).head`.

 We can now also see that `struct` types are just syntactic sugar for regular a